adamyen/calorieapp_frontend/README.md

 ## FUTURE SCOPE

-Integrate Machine Learning Model with Application to predict and guide user based on previous history.
+Integrate Machine Learning Model with Application to predict the journey to goal and guide the user to it based on previous history.

 Incorporate Field Validations.